IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

 The instructions below are outdated, and will install Galaxy on a machine running CloudMan, but will not have it running in a way that it is managed by CloudMan.
 Rebooting the machine cause CloudMan to install conflicting configuration that will break the installed Galaxy.

+A CloudMan instance consists of two major components, the base image and the Galaxy filesystem (GalaxyFS).
+The base image contains most of the service dependences that CloudMan needs to run, while the GalaxyFS contains Galaxy, the Database, and the various Galaxy configurations.
+When a CloudMan instance is launched, a VM is instantiated from the base image, then the specified GalaxyFS is copied across and Galaxy is started.
+The GalaxyFS is typically an archive located in a NeCTAR object store container.

+Building a base image and GalaxyFS is quite an involved process, but there are ansible scripts for managing this.
+[The Galaxy Cloudman Playbook](https://github.com/galaxyproject/galaxy-cloudman-playbook) is the main repository for building such artifacts, however the GVL project has developed some more [specialised scripts](https://github.com/gvlproject/gvl.ansible.playbook) that specifically target NeCTAR and are more appropriate for customisation.

 ####Configure Galaxy Instance